 Below is the checklist for the third-month sales plan that you can create.

-A 30-60-90 Day Sales Plan gives you a clear direction in the new job.
+A 30-60-90 day sales plan gives you a clear direction in the new job.
 It shows you what you’ll be doing in the first three months.
-When you have a clear map you won’t face much difficulty in reaching your destination.
+When you have a clear map, you won’t face much difficulty in reaching your destination.
 So the 30-60-90 day sales plan should be tactfully developed.

 Here are the mistakes you must avoid while making the 30-60-90 day sales plan.

 An ambiguous plan is like a foggy morning that can mislead you.
 Your sales plan should tell you what exactly needs to be done in the first three months.
 Be specific while writing the plan.
-Include date, number, or anything that’s required.
+Include the date, number, or anything that’s required.

-Through feedback, you can determine whether you are or the right path or your need to change your approach.
-So once you create your entire sales plan, share it with your manager and experienced members of the team.
+Through feedback, you can determine whether you are on the right path or your need to change your approach.
+So, once you create your entire sales plan, share it with your manager and experienced members of the team.

 The first few months in a new company might be challenging.
 However, with little hard work and unwavering determination, you can get past the challenges and create a positive image in your new company.

 Don’t hesitate in taking feedback or giving suggestions.
 If you have something in mind, speak about it.
-If you come across some useful tools that can help the entire team in managing their sales then speak about it to your manager.
+If you come across some useful tools that can help the entire team in managing their sales, then speak about it to your manager.